 What If I Don't Agree With My Assessed Value?

 All property owners have the right to a review of their property assessment.
 The process by which assessments may be challenged involves the following three options:

 - Formal Grievance Process

 - Small Claims Court

-Informal Assessment Reviews Accepted Year-Round.
-Determinations Will Be Made March 1 - April 15.
+Due to the 2018 Town-Wide Reassessment, the Informal Assessment Reviews process is a little different this year.
+Informal Hearings will be held at the Irondequoit Town Hall from February 26th until March 29th.
 If, after an Informal Hearing, you are not satisfied with the value placed on your property, you may utilize the formal grievance procedure to appeal an assessment.

 NOTE: The Informal Review does not take the place of the Formal Grievance Application.

 More information on the formal grievance procedure is provided below:

 - General Information and Instructions for Filing a Grievance (RP524-Ins)

 NOTE: Irondequoit requires that you submit two sets of the application with documentation.